How did this happen?What happened in your state?

 Monroe met his wife Florence, a school teacher, in Savannah and married in 1904.
 She aided his research and read materials for him in advance, marking those that Monroe needed to see.
 Neighbors remembered seeing the pair of them reading at night by lamp.
 In 41 years of marriage, it was her support that allowed him to devote his life to his career.

-So in his tenure at Tuskegee Institute starting in 1908, Monroe built a Department of Records that collected research—but not just on lynching.
+So in his tenure at Tuskegee Institute starting in 1908, Monroe built a Department that collected research—but not just on lynching.
 He also compiled data on the discriminatory bias in public expenditures, new statistics on black economic achievement, as well as a large compilation of sources on African life and culture.

 He was also a passionate advocate to improve black people's health.
 In 1913, life expectancy of African-Americans was just 35 years.
 He advanced the first National Negro Health Week in 1915 and did not stop until it received sponsorship in 1922 by the US government, and finally expanded (in 1930) to a year-round program of all state health departments.